Free YouTube Keyword & Tag Generator

 How do I do YouTube keyword research?

-Start with a broad topic that describes your video, for example "home workout" or "video editing".
+Start with a broad topic that describes your channel, for example "home workout" or "video editing".
 Enter it above to see the longer phrases viewers search on YouTube.
-Pick terms that match your video's angle, prioritize the ones with clear intent, and work the main keyword into your title, the first line of your description, and your tags.
+Look for the specific, recurring searches with clear interest, group them into video ideas, then research the strongest ones again to uncover series and angles worth making.

 How is YouTube keyword research different from Google?